antoinepieren/webtoon/README.md

 By default the commands of your bot start with a "!", but you can change in by changing the "prefix" property in credentials.json

+All the documentation on discord.py is available on https://discordpy.readthedocs.io/en/stable/api.html

 ## Bonus 1 : Automate (WIP)
 ## Bonus 2 : Kustom Widget (WIP)

+## Bonus 3 : Kustom Widget (WIP)

 # How it works
 1. webscraping